openlegend/core-rules/README.md

 Click [Here](https://github.com/openlegend/core-rules/commits/master) to see changes in more detail.

+#### 2017 / 03 / 26
+-   `Provoked` bane can now be invoked via Agility
+-   Damaging attacks now deal a minimum of 3 damage.
+This prevents the un-intuitive phenomenon of having an "exact hit" (roll total equals target's defense) being "success with a twist", which is in part failure, but you hit the target CR so, failing feels wrong.

 #### 2017 / 03 / 21
 -   `Attack Redirection` clarify that you can't redirect the attack to the attacker or yourself